ddsky/spoonacular-api-clients/android/docs/ProductsApi.md

 //import com.spoonacular.ProductsApi;

 ProductsApi apiInstance = new ProductsApi();
-BigDecimal upc = 33698816271; // BigDecimal | The UPC of the product for which you want to find comparable products. try {
+String upc = 033698816271; // String | The UPC of the product for which you want to find comparable products. try {
     GetComparableProducts200Response result = apiInstance.getComparableProducts(upc);
     System.out.println(result);